facebook

 Symptoms of Autism Spectrum Disorder

-Symptoms of autism can sometimes be so slight that it is hard to render a clear diagnosis.
+Symptoms of autism can sometimes be so slight that it is hard to diagnose clearly.
 However, some of the most common symptoms of autism spectrum disorder include:

 • Abnormal facial expressions or posture